-Have you seen the stunning photos of colourful ribbons across dark skies?
-Northern lights are a magnificent feat of nature that bring awe and fascination to all.
-If you’re wondering how this natural phenomenon occurs, we uncover it all for you.
+Have you seen the awe-striking photos of colourful ribbons across dark skies?
+The northern lights are a magnificent feat of nature that bring awe and fascination to all.
+If you're wondering how this natural phenomenon occurs, we uncover it all for you.

-Below we explain what are the northern lights (aurora borealis), how they are formed and where you can witness them at their best.
+Below you'll learn what are the northern lights (aurora borealis), how they are formed and where you can witness them at their best.

 The sightings of these multi-coloured lights in the night sky go back thousands of years.
 The ancient Greeks and the Romans had many myths associated with the auroras.

 The Greeks thought that Aurora was the sister of the sun and the moon.
 She would appear in the early morning sky to alert her sisters to the new day.
 The Romans also believed the northern lights announced a new day and thus Aurora was the Roman goddess of dawn.

 But what are northern lights in reality?
 We expand more on that below.